jclemans/jclemans.github.io/_posts/2018-02-20-money-is-information.md

 To review:

-> 1. Money is information
+> 1. Money is an information communication protocol
-> 2. Exchange of money is a communication protocol
+> 2. Bitcoin/crytpocurrencies are decentralized digital money
-> 3. Decentralized communication/information can't be controlled or stopped
+> 3. Decentralized information and communication can't be controlled or stopped

-What does it mean to have exchange that can't be controlled?
+What does it mean to have money that can't be controlled?

 The monopoly control of money through the central banking and nation state model will come to an end (or just become largely irrelevant) at some point in the future.
 Kings and countries used to dictate the "right" religion.
 Dictating the "right" money will go the same route, and people in the future will look back on countries issuing and controlling money as a sort of financial dark age.
-The right to choose your money and transact freely will be as expected as the right to choose your religion or express ideas.
+The right to choose your money and transact freely will be as expected as the right to choose your religion or express your thoughts and ideas.